Site-to-Site Internet Traffic Control: Related Work

 \section{Related Work}

+\Para{Traditional congestion control} End hosts employ congestion control algorithms that aim to achieve high throughput and low delay while fairly sharing network resources with other users~\cite{Jacobson88}.
+Each connection runs such an algorithm independently to learn about the network conditions and find the best sending rate.
+In \name, a \inbox uses such an algorithm to determine the aggregate's sending rate, rather than the rate of an individual connection.
+The end-hosts continue to use unmodified end-to-end congestion controllers for each connection.

-\Para{Aggregating congestion information} There have been multiple proposals to aggregate congestion control information in different contexts -- across flows sharing the same endpoint~\cite{cm}\cut{\radhika{is this correct?}}, across flows between two racks within a datacenter~\cite{rackcc}, and across flows originating from a large cloud/content provider~\cite{fivecomps}.
-The goal of these approaches is to share information among end-to-end congestion controllers, which allows them to better adapt to network conditions.
-In contrast, \name uses aggregate congestion control in a different way (with a different goal): as a light-weight mechanism to shift the queues from the middle of the network to the edge, without interfering with the end-to-end congestion controllers of individual flows.
-It is orthogonal and complementary to prior proposals on aggregate congestion control.
+\Para{Aggregating congestion information} There have been multiple proposals to aggregate congestion control information in different contexts: flows sharing the same endpoint~\cite{cm}, flows between two racks within a datacenter~\cite{rackcc}, and flows originating from a large cloud/content provider~\cite{fivecomps}.
+The goal of these approaches is to share information among the various end-to-end flows' congestion controllers, which allows them to better adapt to network conditions. \name has a different goal: to control queueing (and thus enable scheduling) from the edge of the network without interfering with the end-to-end congestion controllers of individual component flows.
+It is orthogonal to prior proposals on aggregate congestion control.

 \Para{Using a middlebox for queue management} Remote Active Queue Management (AQM)~\cite{ardelean} aims reduce VoIP traffic latency by deploying a middlebox at a site's access link that drops packets or injects ECN marks for the remaining flows in order to manipulate their end-to-end congestion control loops.
 It makes a core assumption that the bottleneck is the site's access link.
 In contrast, \name tackles arbitrary bottleneck locations in the middle of the network.
 Moreover, unlike Remote AQM, \name is not restricted to a specific queue management policy for a specific traffic class.